Chen2886/firstpick-back/README.md

 ## Running the client

 Open a new terminal window.
 Go inside your firstpick_back folder and run the command **index node.js** to connect this project, a client, to the proxy server.
-This window should say: **Now listening on port 5000**, and the window we used to connect to the server should say: **New connection for "probable-willow-330020:us-central1:cs-348"**
+This window should say: **Now listening on port 5000**, and the window we used to connect to the server should say: **New connection for "probable-willow-330020:us-central1:cs-348"**.
+Yay now you can get to work!